Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/14-implementing-iir-filter/Part1a/README.md

 # --- end user parameters
 ```

-To run the script, start Julia, then run the following commands at the prompt.
+To run the script, start Julia, and run the following commands at the prompt.

 ```
 julia> cd("path_to_aie_iir_1a.jl")
 julia> include("aie_iir_1a.jl")
 ```

-Notes:
+***Notes:***

 * Replace `path_to_aie_iir_1a.jl` with the actual path to the `aie_iir_1a.jl` script.
-* The path must be enclosed in double-quotes.
+* The path must be enclosed in double quotes.
 * The initial startup may seem slow as it loads several packages.
-* This will generate 5 plots:
+* This generates five plots:
-  * original filter's frequency response
+  * original filter's frequency response.
-  * original filter's impulse response
+  * original filter's impulse response.
-  * SOS frequency response
+  * SOS frequency response.
-  * SOS impulse response
+  * SOS impulse response.
-  * impulse response error
+  * impulse response error.
-* The following files will also be generated:
+* The following files are also generated:
-  * `C1.h` - array of coefficients to be passed to the kernel
+  * `C1.h` - an array of coefficients to be passed to the kernel.
-  * `input.dat` - unit sample function to be used as an input signal for the kernel
+  * `input.dat` - unit sample function to be used as an input signal for the kernel.
-  * `impresponse.dat` - calculated impulse response for comparison with AI engine result
+  * `impresponse.dat` - calculated impulse response for comparison with AI Engine result.
-* Copy `C1.h` to the `src` directory, and `input.dat` as well as `impresponse.dat` to the `data` directory of the AI engine project
+* Copy `C1.h` to the `src` directory and `input.dat` and `impresponse.dat` to the `data` directory of the AI Engine project.

 ## Adaptive Dataflow Graph